-In order to provide Limited Partners with liquidity and the potential for long-term growth of capital and for income, on or before September 30, 2017, the General Partner intends, if all necessary approvals are obtained, to implement a Liquidity Event.
-The General Partner currently intends the Liquidity Event will be a Mutual Fund Rollover Transaction.
-If a Mutual Fund Rollover Transaction is proposed, it will be referred to the Mutual Fund's independent review committee for review and approval.
-Upon receiving the approval of the Mutual Fund's independent review committee, the Partnership will transfer its assets to the Mutual Fund in exchange for Mutual Fund Shares.
-Within 60 days after the transfer of the assets of the Partnership to the Mutual Fund, the partnership will be dissolved and its net assets, consisting mainly of the Mutual Fund Shares, will be distributed to Limited Partners.
-Appropriate elections under applicable income tax legislation will be made to effect the Mutual Fund Rollover Transaction on a tax-deferred basis to the extent possible.
-Any assets of the Partnership that are transferred to the Mutual Fund pursuant to a Mutual Fund Rollover Transaction will be subject to and comply with the investment objectives of the particular Mutual Fund as well as applicable legislation.
-Assuming such transfer is completed, the Partnership will receive Mutual Fund Shares, which will be redeemable at the option of the holder based upon the redemption price next determined after receipt by the Mutual Fund of the redemption notice.
+In order to provide Limited Partners with liquidity and the potential for long-term growth of capital and for income, on or before September 30, 2019, the General Partner intends, subject to market conditions and if all necessary approvals are obtained, to implement a Liquidity Event.
+The General Partner currently intends the Liquidity Event will be a Rollover Transaction.
+The Partnership will transfer its assets to the Liquidity Vehicle in exchange for Liquidity Vehicle Securities.
+Within 60 days after the transfer of the assets of the Partnership to the Liquidity Vehicle, the partnership will be dissolved and its net assets, consisting mainly of the Liquidity Vehicle Securities, will be distributed to Limited Partners.
+Appropriate elections under applicable income tax legislation will be made to effect the Rollover Transaction on a tax-deferred basis to the extent possible.
+Any assets of the Partnership that are transferred to the Liquidity Vehicle pursuant to a Rollover Transaction will be subject to and comply with the investment objectives of the particular Liquidity Vehicle as well as applicable legislation.
+Assuming such transfer is completed, the Partnership will receive Liquidity Vehicle Securities.
+While the General Partner's intention is to implement a Liquidity Event on or before September 30, 2019, the actual timing will depend on then-prevailing market conditions.
+However, unless the Partnership is extended as further described below, the Liquidity Event must be implemented on or before September 30, 2020.

-Unless dissolved earlier upon the occurrence of certain events stated in the Partnership Agreement or continued after June 30, 2018 with the approval of Limited Partners given by Extraordinary Resolution, the Partnership will continue until the Termination Date and thereupon will terminate and the net assets of the Partnership will be distributed to the Limited Partners and the General Partner unless a Liquidity Event is implemented as described above.
+Unless dissolved earlier upon the occurrence of certain events stated in the Partnership Agreement or continued after March 31, 2021 with the approval of Limited Partners given by Extraordinary Resolution, the Partnership will continue until the Termination Date and thereupon will terminate and the net assets of the Partnership will be distributed to the Limited Partners and the General Partner unless a Liquidity Event is implemented as described above.
 Prior to the Termination Date, or such other termination date as may be agreed upon, (a) the General Partner will, in its discretion, take steps to convert all or any part of the assets of the Partnership to cash; and (b) all of the net assets held in each Portfolio will be distributed pro rata to the Partners who hold Units of the Class in respect of which the Portfolio relates.
 The General Partner may, in its sole discretion and upon not less than 30 days' prior written notice to the Limited Partners, extend the date for the termination of the Partnership to a date not later than three months after the Termination Date if the Portfolio Manager has been unable to convert all of the portfolio assets to cash and the General Partner determines that it would be in the best interests of the Limited Partners to do so.
 Should the liquidation of certain securities not be possible or should the Portfolio Manager consider such liquidation not to be appropriate prior to the Termination Date, such securities will be distributed to partners who hold Units of the applicable Class in specie, on a pro rata basis, subject to all necessary regulatory approvals and thereafter such property will, if necessary, be partitioned.
 See Item 8, "Risk Factors".